 - sphagnum peat moss

-Your plant must receive indirect, bright light.
+Your plant must receive ample indirect light.

-You must rotate your plant every couple of days when using artificial lighting.
+It is necessary to rotate your plant every couple of days when using artificial lighting.

 Philodendron Billietiae Watering

-It is a species of Philodendron that grows best at temperatures that range between 65F (18C) to 80F (27C).
+This species performs best at temperatures that range between 65F (18C) to 80F (27C).

-In the evening, temperatures are expected to be between 55F (13C) and 65F (18C).
+In the evening, temperatures will be in the range of 55F (13C) and 65F (18C).

 The most effective method of creating humidity is using the Pebble Tray method.
-It’s simple to set up and is easy to track.
+It’s simple to set up and easy to track.